 There are many medical reasons why your hairline is thinning – aging, stress, postpartum pregnancy, weight loss, traction alopecia and other scalp conditions.
 You should never feel alone, it can happen to anyone and there’s nothing to feel ashamed about.
 Your hairline is the most sensitive part of your hair.
-It takes a lot of stress and tension.
-Which is why if you are trying to grow back your hairline, you’re going to have to give up a few bad habits.
+It takes a lot of stress and tension, which is why if you’re trying to grow back your hairline, you’re going to have to give up a few bad habits.

 THINGS TO STOP DOING

 Yes, they look good, yes, your colleagues have been complimenting you, you almost got that promotion, your partner’s happy and life is good… but your hairline is struggling.

 The pressure on your hair follicles can cause them to be damaged for good.
 Bleeding edges and scalp sores are not okay.
 You are worth more than that.

 I know, I know, it’s not easy to tell your hairstylist not to pull so tightly.
 Maybe she’s already complaining that you brought a wide-toothed comb with you or about how she can’t braid natural hair (yes, they still exist!).
 But if you want to grow your hairline, you’ve got to leave your hairline alone.
 You’ve got to stop stressing it.